-HGL has developed an integrated system called Physics-Based Management Optimization (PBMO™) that links environmental modeling with management optimization.
+HGL has developed an integrated system called Physics-Based Management Optimization (PBMO™) that links environmental modeling with management optimization based on a prescribed objective function with multiple decision variables and practical constraints.
 PBMO™ identifies optimal remedial design and operational approaches that lead to timely and cost-effective cleanups and optimal long-term management strategies.

 In 2017, HGL received the Grand Prize in the Innovative Research category of the Excellence in Environmental Engineering and Science™ competition for its PBMO™ technology.
 The annual international competition, organized by the American Academy of Environmental Engineers & Scientists®, has been rewarding the best in current environmental engineering and science since 1989.